UKHomeOffice/core-cloud/documentation/principles/cost-effective.md

 **We operate consumption-based billing**. \
 Customers are charged on a consumption model and are incentivised to optimise their resources.

-**We support customers in optimising their resources** using techniques like autoscaling, downscaling, spot pricing and ARM powered instances.
+**We support customers in optimising their resources.** \
+Techniques like autoscaling, downscaling, spot pricing and ARM powered instances can lower costs and improve performance.

 **Sensible defaults** in our service catalogue mean customers can run cheaply by default and won't have to spend development effort reinventing the wheel.